scientific-python/repo-review/docs/intro.md

 repo-review .
 ```

-Any other way you like installing things works too, including `pip install`.
+Any other way you like installing things works too, including `pip install` and `uv pip install`.
 Remember the `[cli]` extra if you are using the command line
 interface.

+A conda-forge package is also available.
+You can use `conda`, `mamba`, `micromamba`, or `pixi` to
+install from the conda-forge channel.

 Plugins are also encouraged to support pre-commit and GitHub Actions.